EhvDS/eds_app/README.md

-# EnvSys23
-code and paper for the EnvSys 2023 workshop.
+code for the Eindhoven Data Stories website.